 The Weatherman #1: Wow.
 That issue was fucking intense and not just because they killed the dog.
 RIP, Sadie. :(

 LeHeup does a great job of using media reporting to give us the background we need; it's particularly appropriate since our protagonist Nathan, as the title suggests, is a weatherman on the local news for Redd Bay, Mars.
-The year is 2770; seven years earlier, a group called the Sword of God killed everyone on Earth, all 8 billion people.
+The year is 2770; seven years earlier, a group called the Sword of God killed everyone on Earth, all eight billion people.
 (It’s unclear if all Earth was destroyed or just the people on it.)
-We also learn about how telepaths are persecuted on Mars like Marvel’s mutants and “nemo” addition rates are increasing.
+We also learn about how telepaths are persecuted on Mars like Marvel’s mutants and “nemo” addiction rates are increasing.

 In the present, a group of space pirates, for lack of a better term, are en route to Mars; someone named the Pearl has hired them to take a prisoner.
-One of the pirates, Kade, is worried another of the other pirates, Marshal, is going to kill the prisoner first over a "debt."
+One of the pirates, Kade, is worried another of the other pirates, the Marshal, is going to kill the prisoner first over a "debt."
 Meanwhile, on Mars, after his hilarious news broadcast, Nathan manages to convince a bartender named Amanda to go on a second date with him.
 They stop by the Earth memorial we saw Amanda visiting at the start of the issue with an older woman, and Amanda is rattled when Nathan approaches it so cavalierly.
 He apologizes later, and Amanda wonders if they’ll ever get over their collective grief.
 He says it would help if they caught the perpetrator, and Amanda asks who he lost in the attack.
 He says he lost everyone, but he tries not to think about it; in fact, he hopes his antics help people forget about their own grief, too.
 At that moment, someone shoots his beloved dog Sadie in the head, and Amanda is suddenly fighting off the space pirates as she calls for backup.
 A hysterical Nathan eventually kills Kade before he can kill Amanda and then clutches Sadie’s body in his grief.
-Then, Amanda and her team arrest him for the murder of 8 billion people.
+Then, Amanda and her team arrest him for the murder of eight billion people.

 In other words: whoa.
 I admit I’m all shaky after reading this issue, since the murder of the dog is pretty graphic and, yes, I care more about the dog than the people.
 (People suck.)
 But, LeHeup and the creative team somehow completely immerse you in this story from the first moment, and I honestly cannot believe I have to wait a month to see what happens next.

 LeHeup does a great job of using media reporting to give us the background we need; it's particularly appropriate since our protagonist Nathan, as the title suggests, is a weatherman on the local news for Redd Bay, Mars.
-The year is 2770; seven years earlier, a group called the Sword of God killed everyone on Earth, all 8 billion people.
+The year is 2770; seven years earlier, a group called the Sword of God killed everyone on Earth, all eight billion people.
 (It’s unclear if all Earth was destroyed or just the people on it.)
-We also learn about how telepaths are persecuted on Mars like Marvel’s mutants and “nemo” addition rates are increasing.
+We also learn about how telepaths are persecuted on Mars like Marvel’s mutants and “nemo” addiction rates are increasing.

 In the present, a group of space pirates, for lack of a better term, are en route to Mars; someone named the Pearl has hired them to take a prisoner.
-One of the pirates, Kade, is worried another of the other pirates, Marshal, is going to kill the prisoner first over a "debt."
+One of the pirates, Kade, is worried another of the other pirates, the Marshal, is going to kill the prisoner first over a "debt."
 Meanwhile, on Mars, after his hilarious news broadcast, Nathan manages to convince a bartender named Amanda to go on a second date with him.
 They stop by the Earth memorial we saw Amanda visiting at the start of the issue with an older woman, and Amanda is rattled when Nathan approaches it so cavalierly.
 He apologizes later, and Amanda wonders if they’ll ever get over their collective grief.
 He says it would help if they caught the perpetrator, and Amanda asks who he lost in the attack.
 He says he lost everyone, but he tries not to think about it; in fact, he hopes his antics help people forget about their own grief, too.
 At that moment, someone shoots his beloved dog Sadie in the head, and Amanda is suddenly fighting off the space pirates as she calls for backup.
 A hysterical Nathan eventually kills Kade before he can kill Amanda and then clutches Sadie’s body in his grief.
-Then, Amanda and her team arrest him for the murder of 8 billion people.
+Then, Amanda and her team arrest him for the murder of eight billion people.

 In other words: whoa.
 I admit I’m all shaky after reading this issue, since the murder of the dog is pretty graphic and, yes, I care more about the dog than the people.
 (People suck.)
 But, LeHeup and the creative team somehow completely immerse you in this story from the first moment, and I honestly cannot believe I have to wait a month to see what happens next.